Betsy Ellis has taken fundraising at Christ School to levels never seen before since becoming Director of Advancement in 2018.

 Outside of work, Ms. Harrison likes to travel, work in her garden, hike, read, and spend time with her family.
 She is involved in the French Broad River Garden Club and serves on the hospitality team at St. Eugene's Catholic Church.
 Ms. Harrison has lived in Asheville since 1975 and has three sons.

-Mr. Houston said he is looking forward to "connecting with his students and growing their greater understanding of math concepts."
-His hobbies include reading, coding, tinkering with electronics, and traveling.
-Mr. Houston's wife, Melissa, is a local artist.
+Mr. Houston's hobbies include reading, coding, tinkering with electronics, and traveling.
+His wife, Melissa, is a local artist.